Simplifying Life Insurance and Savings Products In 2021

 Ms. Sergeant expressed hope that this initiative would remove confusion and complexity from understanding and comparing important financial products.
 Results of the review must now be used to create tangible changes in the marketplace.

 Which?
 Executive Director Richard Lloyd welcomed the proposed changes, noting that providers should clearly state product charges and rates.
 He believes that consumers should not face multiple pages of conditions and terms when attempting to compare or purchase these products.
 Shopping around and getting a good deal should not be difficult processes, he said.

 Ms. Sergeant agreed that to be successful, savings products must be affordable and meet the needs of consumers.
-She noted that insurance companies and banks have committed to deliver on the simplified products recommended in the report.
-Consumers who have avoided purchasing life insurance and savings products due to their complex nature should look for simplified alternatives coming soon.
+She noted that insurance companies and banks have committed to delivering on the simplified products recommended in the report.
+Consumers who have avoided purchasing life insurance after retirement and savings products due to their complex nature should look for simplified alternatives coming soon.